 would be transmitted to the web being wound!
 A small clutch will make a large change in output torque in approximately 40 milliseconds or less!

-In spite of the slight additional complexity of adding a clutch to a rewind, the benefits are far greater, especially when running extensible materials at light tensions.
+In spite of the slight additional complexity of adding a clutch to a rewind, the benefits are far greater, especially when running inextensible materials at light tensions.
+Inextensible products cannot tolerate large tension swings without damage or breaking.
 At start up, the clutch input is already running at line speed plus 50 RPM’s Only the rewind shaft, core and clutch spider have to accelerate up to speed.
 For direct torque control of a motor, the inertia of motor armature and gearing must also be accelerated.
 Throughout the winding process, a pneumatic clutch will always be more responsive than a drive to speed and tension changes.

 For unwind applications the above benefits are the same, and in low tension applications it’s ideal that the clutch is running with reversed rpm.
 On machine stops it will hold a constant low tension.
 This solution is used by the hundreds on multiple die-cutters and laminators, with up to 10 unwinds/rewinds per machine, for producing mobile telephone components.
 This system is superior to AC/DC and servo drives, eliminating the dancer by using load cells only.